ncatlab/nlab-content/pages/18126.md

 ###### Remark
 **(varying terminology)**

 There is some variance in the choice of regularity condition in def. \ref{TopologicalManifold}.
-Often it is required in addition to being a [[paracompact Hausdorff space]] that a manifold have a [[countable set]] of [[connected components]], which then means that it is [[sigma-compact topological space|sigma-compact]].
+Often it is required that a manifold be [[sigma-compact topological space|sigma-compact]].

-This is the relevant condition for the [[Whitney embedding theorem]] to apply.
+But by prop. \ref{RegularityConditionsForTopologicalManifoldsComparison} this definition differs from def. \ref{TopologicalManifold}
+only if there are non-countably many connected components.

-Very rarely one considers [[non-Hausdorff topological spaces]] as manifolds, see example \ref{NonHausdorffManifolds}.
+Sometimes, but very rarely, authors speak of [[non-Hausdorff topological spaces]] as manifolds, see example \ref{NonHausdorffManifolds}.

 =--